ethanroberts3/ethanroberts3/README.md

 ###

-<p align="left">I'm from Raleigh, North Carolina. <br><br>- <br>- 📚 I'm currently learning Computer Information Systems with a concentration in Cybersecurity.
+<p align="left">I'm from Raleigh, North Carolina.<br><br> <br>-📚 I'm currently learning Computer Information Systems with a concentration in Cybersecurity.
 I am also sharpening my Python and SQL coding skills. <br>- ⚡ In my free time I enjoy learning about new technology, spending time outdoors, and hanging out with friends!</p>

 ###